daniel-furman/daniel-furman.github.io/content/posts/hdbscan-is-all-you-need.md

 ![](/posts/hdbscan-assets/clusters_viz_1.png)

 **Figure 1**.
-HDBSCAN splits these 153 text to text prompts into two clusters: Cluster 1 with 44 prompts (orange) and Cluster 2 with 105 prompts (blue).
+HDBSCAN splits the 153 text to text prompts from [fka/awesome-chatgpt-prompts](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts) into two clusters: Cluster 1 with 44 prompts (orange) and Cluster 2 with 105 prompts (blue).
 The 4 remaining prompts (gray) were filtered out as outliers/noise.

 ![](/posts/hdbscan-assets/exemplars_viz_1.png)